dhammacakka/withmetta/content/_index.md

 ---

 Below are stories of loving-kindness.
-Choose a store or by category of "Giving" or "Receiving".
+Choose by category of "Giving" or "Receiving".
 Write your own and submit to withmetta.net